 We sincerely hope that all participants in the mock trial competition gain a greater appreciation for the importance of law and have an exciting and enjoyable learning experience.

-Dr. Teale Phelps Bondaroff Co-organizer Researcher and Debate Coach Paula Donachie Co-Organizer Crown Council and President Victoria Bar Association
+Dr. Teale Phelps Bondaroff Lead Organizer Researcher and Debate Coach

 2 - Tournament Details/Invitation